 The gray brick building sat alone on a quiet downtown street.
 Brandon D. McAllister, Attorney at Law, showcased in gold Calligraphic letters hung next to the scarlet red door with the gold-plated doorknob.

 Mr. McAllister extended his hand.
 "Welcome Mr. Johnson.
-Come in, come in," he warmly greeted them.
+Come in, come in," he greeted them warmly.
 "Hello Bill, good to see you."
 He turned to DeAngelo.
 "Now let me see this infamous machine I've heard so much about."

 They placed it on the table, while Mr. McAllister stalked around, scratching his head while peering at the novel invention.
-"How does it work?"
+"Interesting…how does it work?"

-"I thought you'd never ask," quipped DeAngelo.
-"Here, let me demonstrate.
-As you can see, it's about the size of a microwave oven.
+"Here, let me demonstrate," DeAngelo said.
+"As you can see, it's about the size of a microwave oven.
 The lid opens upward, allowing easy placement of the food inside."
 He laid one chocolate chip cookie on the inside plate.
 "A calorie is a measurement of energy needed to raise the temperature of one kilogram of water to one degree Celsius," DeAngelo informed them.
 Mr. Burns pursed his lips and raised his eyebrows.
 "So I thought, what if I could extract that energy without changing the flavor or integrity of the food?
 I can't reveal my trade secret, but here, let me show you."
 He closed the lid and flipped the switch.
 The machine lit up and hummed to life, while two gauges on the side measured activity such as temperature and energy.
 The machine came to a stop thirty seconds later.

 "Be my guest," instructed DeAngelo, pointing to the cover.
 "Open her up."